kmcphillips/stoneboatpottery.ca/README.markdown

 ## Setup

 This all works under the assumption that you have Ruby and Rubygems installed.
-Feel free to contact me if you're having problems. [kimos-github@gleep.ca](mailto:kimos-github@gleep.ca)
+Feel free to contact me if you're having problems. [github@kevinmcphillips.ca](mailto:github@kevinmcphillips.ca)

 ### Create a Database